“But when the set time had fully come,

 Growing up I thought calling someone a “son of a dog” (aka.
 An illegitimate bastard of a dog) was about as low as an insult one could get.
 However, not until I read Jesus calling people bastard children of Satan and bastards of snakes did I realize there was more dehumanizing, more vindictive names to call a human being, “made in the image of God.”
 Think about this.
 Jesus did this in ministry time.
 He did this in front of other people.
 The people He insulted where important, popular people.
-Wait?
-What?
-Should pastors call someone a snake bastard and Satan bastard, and then do this in a Sunday service—of important people, in front of a crowd?
-Should they say this to image bearers of God?
-Or do people not know what they are talking about?
+He did this, not as God, but as a man under the law.
+Therefore, pastors call the same type of people snake bastards and Satan bastards, and then do this in a Sunday service—of important people, in front of a crowd.
+They say this to image bearers of God.

 Did Jesus fail the command?
 Did He fail to love His neighbor?
 Was He not born under the Royal Law to love your neighbor “as yourself?”
 This means, this is how Jesus wanted to be treated if the context was reversed.
 Think about that.